iappyx/MultiboxMultiremote/README.md

 I will post better instructions for this later in time.

-10) Build the firmware and upload it to your device
+10) If everything works, disable all logging in config.h.
+Build the firmware and upload it to your device

 ### Control your Itho fans:
 There are three ways to control your Itho-fans: